wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 6 Now it came to pass, in the eighteen hundred and thirteenth year of the Christian era, on the twenty-fourth day of the second month,

-7 That one of the righting vessels of Columbia, called the Hornet, which signifieth, in the vernacular tongue a fly whose sting is poison,
+7 That one of the fighting vessels of Columbia, called the Hornet, which signifieth, in the vernacular tongue a fly whose sting is poison,

 8 Moved upon the waters of the great deep, far to the south, near unto a place which is called Demarara.

-9 Moreover, the captain of the Hornet " T as a valiant man. and his same was Lawrence.
+9 Moreover, the captain of the Hornet was a valiant man, and his name was Lawrence.

 10 And it was towards the setting of the sun, when he came nigh unto one of the strong ships of the king called the Peacock, after, the bird whose feathers are beautiful to behold ;

 11 And the captain thereof was sir-named Peake.

-12 Now began the roaring noises of the engines of destruction, that opened their mouths against one an- other ; and dreadful was the slaughter of that day.
+12 Now began the roaring noises of the engines of destruction, that opened their mouths against one another ; and dreadful was the slaughter of that day.

-13 Nevertheless, in the space of about the fourth part of an hour, the vessel ©f the king was captured by  the people of Columbia.
+13 Nevertheless, in the space of about the fourth part of an hour, the vessel of the king was captured by the people of Columbia.

-14 And. they found therein some of the mariners of the United States, who had begged that they might go down into the hold of the ship, and not raise their hands against the blood of their own brethren :
+14 And they found therein some of the mariners of the United States, who had begged that they might go down into the hold of the ship, and not raise their hands against the blood of their own brethren :

 15 But Peake, the commander, suffered them not, but compelled them to fight against their own kinsmen : and one of them was slain in battle.